 The Medical Alumni Innovative Teaching Fund (MAITF) is supported by the KU Medical Alumni Association to encourage major innovations in medical student teaching and assessment by faculty members of the University of Kansas School of Medicine.
-For the 2017-2018 grant cycle, the awards will focus on pilot projects to inform the implementation of the ACE Curriculum.
+For the 2018-2019 grant cycle, the awards will focus on projects which will inform the implementation of Year 3 clerkships in the ACE Curriculum (2019-2020).
+Applications that emphasize the core values of ACE (active, competency-based, excellence driven), reach beyond traditional approaches to learning and assessment, and include the integration of foundational sciences are encouraged.

 • Principal Investigator (PI) must be a full-time faculty member in the KUSOM